 If you think GDPR compliance doesn’t apply to you because your company or organization is outside the European Union (EU) or European Economic Area (EEA), we invite you to keep reading.
 This information is important and these regulations also pertain to the exportation of citizens’ personal data to outside the EU and EEA.
 Being non-compliant with these regulations can lead to large fines and reputational damage for businesses and companies.

-Below, we’ve broken down the principles that govern GDPR, who is covered by GDPR, and how GDPR came to be.
+Below, we’ve broken down the governing principles, who is covered, and how the General Data Protection Regulation came to be.

 What is GDPR and what does it mean?